anishalatchman/whathefinance/README.md

 # Next steps for What The Finance
 Future implementations will work to make the web app more efficient and expand its features.

-Implement a discover recent articles page
+Implement a discover recent articles

-Implement an option and page for users to save search result summaries Implement a faster method of summarizing articles
+Implement an option and page for users to save search result summaries

+Implement a faster method of summarizing articles